 1. Natural inclination for polyamory

 Some people are inherently inclined to have multiple sexual partners.
-Their affinity to be polyamorous has nothing to do with their spouse’s behavior in marriage.
-They have flings, which sometimes turn into affairs owing to their physical compulsions.
+Their affinity to be polyamorous has nothing to do with their spouse’s behavior in marriage or other background.
+They have flings, which sometimes turn into affairs owing to the joy of indulging in physical relationship with multiple partners.

 2. Escape from the monotony of marriage

 Most people who have extramarital affairs consider marriage to be banal and boring.
-They look for other partners because they seek excitement in newer things, and to this end, they seek new partners to fulfill their needs and desires.
+They look for other partners because they lack patience and seek excitement in newer things, and to this end, they seek new partners to fulfill their needs, common interests and desires.

 3. Getting back at partner

-Some married people don’t have compatibility with their partner, be it physical, emotional, or mental, which gradually leads to resentment and hatred towards their spouse.
+Some married people don’t have compatibility, appreciation or commitment with their partner, be it physical, emotional, or mental, which gradually leads to resentment and hatred towards their spouse.
 This spite could turn into frustration, and they end up having affairs with the goal of getting even with their partner.

 4. Partner is a narcissist